Third party certification is regarded as a reliable tool for guaranteeing the organic status of a product, but is not to be seen as the only tool.

-Apart from third party certification there are other methods to assure the market place of quality in Organic Agriculture.
-These can be in the form of self-declarations or participatory guarantee systems.
-There are also situations where the relation between the consumer and the producers are strong enough to serve as a sufficient trust building mechanism, and no particular other verification is needed.
+Assurance of quality in Organic Agriculture can also take the form of self-declarations or participatory guarantee systems (PGS), for example.
+There are also situations where the relationships between consumers and the producers are strong enough to serve as a sufficient trust building mechanism, and no particular verification is needed.
 In this position paper, IFOAM elaborates its position on alterantive quality assuarance mechanisms.